yumium/tech_notes/MLOps.md

 Stuff to monitor

 - System health (can use grafana similar to any piece of software)
-- Performance (accuracy, F1 etc. or business metrics like click-through rate)
+- Performance (accuracy, F1 etc. or business metrics like click-through rate), may want multiple window sizes to catch degration as early as possible
 -